June 12, 2020

 Now let’s look at how your structured model will evolve:

 You just need a config file.
 By conforming to a structured API, you can take advantage of a wide range of tools Determined has to offer (like automatic hyperparameter tuning, distributed training, and fault tolerance), without having to manually integrate all of these pieces into your code.
-By simply modifying your config file, you’ll be able to specify sophisticated experiments, like cluster wide distributed training, or adaptive hyperparameter searches.
+By simply modifying your config file, you’ll be able to specify sophisticated experiments, like cluster-wide distributed training or massively parallel hyperparameter tuning.

 For essentially the same initial investment, you get distributed training, hyperparameter tuning, fault tolerance, better code readability, and built-in cluster management.
 Determined makes it that easy.
-Try it out now.
+Try it out now or check out Determined on GitHub!